intamixx/matnn/README.md

 ![alt text](https://github.com/intamixx/matnn/blob/main/matnn-application-architecture.jpg?raw=true)

 # Submission / Upload API (POST)
 Select musical attributes for analysis by specifying tags required.
 This reduces time taken for analysis to complete.
-Select either 'genre_discogs_effnet' OR 'genre_musicnn'.
+Select either 'genre_discogs_effnet' OR 'genre_musicnn' OR 'genre_magnatagatune'.
 Set just the filename with no options to perform a full set of predictions.

 Shell
 ```